DevOpsPlayground/atlantis-automation/README.md

 sudo docker run -itd -p 4000:4141 --name atlantis atlantis server --automerge --autoplan-modules --gitlab-user=root --gitlab-token=$ACCESS_TOKEN --repo-allowlist=$REPO_URL --gitlab-webhook-secret=$WEBHOOK_SECRET --gitlab-hostname=$HOSTNAME
 ```

+3.1.a Here I'm splitting the command to understand in better way.

+Run Atlantis Docker Container: sudo docker run -itd -p 4000:4141 --name atlantis atlantis server
+Runs the Atlantis Docker container in detached mode, exposing port 4000 locally and mapping it to port 4141 within the container, with the container named "atlantis".

+Automation Options: --automerge --autoplan-modules
+Enables automatic merging of pull requests and module-level autoplanning for Terraform changes.

+GitLab Configuration: --gitlab-user=root --gitlab-token=$ACCESS_TOKEN
+Specifies the GitLab user (root in this case) and provides the GitLab access token for authentication.

+Repository Allowlist: --repo-allowlist=$REPO_URL
+Specifies the repository URL(s) that Atlantis should allow operations on.

+Webhook Configuration: --gitlab-webhook-secret=$WEBHOOK_SECRET --gitlab-hostname=$HOSTNAME
+Provides the GitLab webhook secret for secure communication and sets the GitLab hostname for webhook handling.

 ![Running Atlantis with built image above](/image/2_atlantis.png)

-3.1.2 Once Atlantis service is started, you can access it by going to your EC2 IP on port 4000
+3.1.2 Once Atlantis service is started, you can access it by going to your atlantis ip on port 4000

 ![Atlantis homepage](/image/3_atlantis.png)

 Next we need to provide Atlantis  access to AWS by providing the AWS User Access key and Secret Access Key.
-IAM user is provided with minimum required permissions for Atlantis to work here.
+IAM user is provided with minimum required permissions for Atlantis to work here.This step required when you are using any provider related resources but in our demo we are using some fake provider resources so we can skip these steps from 3.1.3 to 3.1.7.

 3.1.3 To get AWS accesskey and secret key values grep it with the below command in Atlantis server